DevGruGold/XMRT-Ecosystem/README.md

 [![Docker](https://img.shields.io/badge/Docker-Ready-blue.svg)](https://docker.com/)
 [![Vercel](https://img.shields.io/badge/Vercel-Deployed-black.svg)](https://vercel.com/)

+## ✨ **Starknet & Cairo Migration Branch**

+This branch is dedicated to the ongoing migration of the XMRT-Ecosystem to Starknet, leveraging Cairo for smart contract development.
+It contains the latest advancements and experimental features related to our Starknet integration efforts.
+Starknet fans and developers interested in the Cairo ecosystem are encouraged to explore this branch for cutting-edge developments.

 ## 🌟 **Production-Ready Autonomous DAO Platform**

 The XMRT-Ecosystem is a **fully autonomous, production-ready DAO** that combines cutting-edge blockchain technology with advanced AI capabilities.
 This comprehensive platform integrates cross-chain functionality, zero-knowledge privacy, and intelligent automation to create the next generation of decentralized governance.